sweattep/ancient_quotes/README.md

 >All their neighbors helped them by giving them many things: silver utensils, gold, supplies, pack animals, other valuables, and offerings for the Temple.

+>It is not the healthy who need a doctor, but the sick.
+But go and learn what this means: 'I desire mercy, not sacrifice.'

 >Is any good you may have done at all helpful to Him?